 Cheesy Broccoli And Rice Casserole.
 In my family, Thanksgiving means my mom makes her famous cheesy broccoli and rice casserole.
 She is pretty much famous for it.
 The combination of cheesy rice and crunchy broccoli is amazing and pairs perfectly with Turkey!
 I love this spin on a classic recipe from Jason And Shawnda that let’s you use quinoa instead of rice if you so choose.

-Savory Cheese Scones.
+Herb and Cheddar Scones.
 Instead of the usual homemade classic plain rolls, try these cheese rolls to spice things up a bit.
-These cheese and scallion scones from Farm Girl Fare will add something extra special to your Thanksgiving meal this year.
+These cheese and herb scones from Sugar Salt Magic will add something extra special to your Thanksgiving meal this year.

-Green Beans.
-Since Thanksgiving calls for something a little more classy than cracking open a can of green beans, this recipe from Realistic Cooking Ideas will make a great dish, as it pairs of slivered almonds for a nice crunch and miso dressing for a nice light savory flavor.
+Best Ever Green Beans.
+Since Thanksgiving calls for something a little more classy than cracking open a can of green beans, this recipe from Cookie + Kate Ideas will make a great dish, as it pairs of slivered almonds for a nice crunch and miso dressing for a nice light savory flavor.

-Yams.
-I won’t lie, yams have never been my favorite.
+SWEET POTATO CASSEROLE WITH MARSHMALLOWS.
+I won’t lie, sweet potatoes have never been my favorite.
 They are usually always the side dish I keep passing around the table to the next person.
-But this recipe from Recipe Girl is one yam recipe I would definitely eat.
+But this recipe from The Seasoned Mom is one sweet potato recipe I would definitely eat.
 Add toasted, warm, ooey gooey marshmallows on top of anything, and it usually gets devoured.